 Caucasians get along well with other pets.
 Their inner qualities, such as nobility and intelligence, prevent them from attacking defenseless animals or offending a child.
 These dogs can stay happily with little kids if raised with them from childhood.

 The Caucasian Shepherd dog puppy should start socializing with other puppies and humans at an early age to feel comfortable around them.

 The breed needs specific bone development support.
 Since it’s related to the wolf, its diet should provide plenty of meat and animal products.
 For starters, we recommend puppy food for large dogs with balanced energy levels, protein, calcium, and phosphorus to support steady growth.

-The adult Caucasian Shepherd dog should receive top-quality food for giant breeds.
+The adult Caucasian Shepherd dog should receive top-quality food.
 Note that the breed gains weight quickly, so be careful with the daily amount.
 Another way to prevent indigestion is to buy a dog bowl for slow feeding.

 Training and Exercise

 The Caucasian Ovcharka needs at least 10 to 15 minutes of training and exercises a day to stay healthy.
 They like outdoor activities and make excellent companions for long walks or hikes.
 Also, they can be stubborn at times, making their training a challenge for impatient or inexperienced owners.

 You can practice basic obedience training, but you should also include fun games to keep the dog interested and engaged.
 That’s how you’ll build a strong bond with your furry companion.
 Making training sessions short and entertaining is essential to help you get the best results.

 While taking care of this breed isn’t as overwhelming as you might think, there’s still a bit of work to ensure your mountain dog stays healthy.
 The Caucasian Shepherd dog lifespan is 10–12 years, but the breed is prone to several problems we’ll cover below.